Chren/OpenCartRestApi/README.md

 # OpenCartRestApi
 This is restful api for opencart.
+It also extends OpenCart to support some features like register and login using mobile phone number.
+More features will be added in the future.

 ## Support Apis

 ### Account